Showcasing the Work of UW Undergraduates

 Each year, Research in the Rotunda is a wonderful opportunity to learn about the exciting research going on throughout the state and to support Wisconsin students and faculty members who contribute to the state’s strong economic future.

 The University of Wisconsin System is a national leader in undergraduate research, which contributes to the state’s priorities, including retention, graduate rates, workforce and economic development.

-The 16th annual Research in the Rotunda event was held Wednesday, April 17, 2019.
-Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, filled the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.
+The 17th annual Research in the Rotunda event will be held Wednesday, March 11, 2020.
+Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, will fill the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.

-Listen to last year’s Research in the Rotunda students discuss the impact of their undergraduate research projects: Undergraduate Research – Bringing Ideas to Action!
+Listen to Research in the Rotunda students discuss the impact of their undergraduate research projects: Undergraduate Research – Bringing Ideas to Action!